Use this in Arrangement Calculator

 The Parts Nobody Mentions

 Only 40-50% of your time is spent arranging flowers.
-The rest is preparation, cleaning, deliveries, customer service, admin, and stock management.
+The rest is prep, cleaning, deliveries, customer service, admin, and stock management.

 You will work in cold conditions.
 Flower shops and studios are kept cool to preserve stock.
 Flower fridges run at 2-5 degrees.
-Workers wear layers, hats, and scarves.
+You will wear layers, hats, and scarves.

 You will get wet.
 Constantly.
 Handling buckets of water, conditioning stems, and cleaning are part of every single day.